hsuehyt/StageOfLight6CustomizedVideos/README.md

 ![Stage of Light Scene Preview](https://github.com/hsuehyt/StageOfLight6CustomizedVideos/blob/main/README/Screenshot%202024-11-19%20143629.png)

-**Stage of Light - Six Customized Videos** is a Unity project created for NTNU Art Museum.
-It enables the seamless projection of six customized videos across the walls and floors of the immersive exhibition space, "Stage of Light."
+**Stage of Light - Six Customized Videos** is a Unity project created for 臺師大美術館 NTNU Art Museum.
+It enables the seamless projection of six customized videos across the walls and floors of the immersive exhibition space, "光影走廊 Stage of Light."
 This project uses a Windows-based dome projection system integrated with **Resolume Arena**, ensuring the Unity project's build folder runs smoothly for immersive visual experiences.

 This project also incorporates multimedia tools such as Keijiro.Klak.SPOUT for Spout-based video output and iam1337.extOSC for Open Sound Control (OSC) functionality, providing a versatile framework for interactive and immersive installations.